m90/seeThru/README.md

  - `height` can be used to control the height of the rendered canvas.
 Overrides the attributes of the `<video>`-element
  - `width` can be used to control the width of the rendered canvas.
 Overrides the attributes of the `<video>`-element
  - `poster` can be set to `true` if you want the video to be replaced by the image specified in the `<video>`s `poster`-attribute when in a paused state
  - `unmult` can be used if your source material's RGB channels are premultiplied (with black) and you want the plugin to un-premultiply the imagery.
-Note that this might have bad effects on performance, so it is recommended to work with unpremultiplied video sources
+Note that this might have really bad effects on performance, so it is recommended to work with unpremultiplied video sources
- - `shimRAF` can be set to false if you don't want the plugin to shim the `requestAnimationFrame` API (e.g when you are already doing this yourself or only need to support browsers that support an unprefixed `requestAnimationFrame`).
-The plugin is using the [Paul Irish polyfill][18]

 This might look like this:
 ```javascript